Lille Strandstræde 3: 19th century

 IThe property was listed in the new cadastre of 1806 as No. 73 in St. Ann's East Quarter.
 It was still owned by Lars Christensen Olling at that time.
 He was at this point no longer registered as a brewer and distiller but instead as a grocer (høker).

+1834 census

 The property was home to 27 residents in five households at the 1834 census.
 Johanne Charlotte Louise Studsgaard, wife of a customs officer in Helsingør, resided on the ground floor with her four children (aged two to 13), three lodgers and one maid.
 Andreas Hermansen Holm, an office clerk, resided in the building with his wife Anna Maria Holm, one maid and one lodger.
 Magretha Clausen, a 36-year-old widow, resided on the second floor with her four children (aged two to 10), another 14-year-old girl in her care and one maid.
 Carl Gottlob Stelzner, a portrait painter, resided on the second floor with his daughter Caroline Amalie Stettzner.
-Christian Larsen Smith, an instrumentmaker, resided on the second floor with his wife Kristiane Dorthe Schmidt, their two children (aged one and three) and one lodger.
+Christian Larsen Smith, an instrument maker, resided on the second floor with his wife Kristiane Dorthe Schmidt, their two children (aged one and three) and one lodger.

+1880 census

+Charlotte Stererrius, a widow with a pension, resided in one of the first-floor apartments.
+Karen Clausen, another widow, resided in the other first-floor apartment with her 32-year-old daughter and 35-year-old son.
+Christine Reesen, a third widow, resided in one of the second-floor apartments with one maid.
+Rasmus Andersen, a master cooper, resided in the other second-floor apartment with his wife Olinne Andersen and their three children (aged 13 to 22).
+Ludvig Thygesen, a clerk (contorist), resided in one of the third-floor apartments with his wife Johanne Thygesen and their 21-year-old daughter.
+Peter Petersen, a clockmaker, resided in the other third-floor apartment with his wife Else Petersen and their one-year-old daughter.
+Caroline Dam, a magazine deliverer, resided in the garret.
+Jens Olsen, a courier, resided in the basement with his wife Ane Marie Olsen and their three children (aged 14 to 19).
+Georg Bryggebeerk, a barkeeper, resided on the ground floor of the rear wing with his wife Hanne Bryggebeerk and one maid.
+Gerhart Hildebrand, a lithographer, was also residing on the ground floor of the rear wing.